CIFASIS/neural-fuzzer/README.md

 <p><termdef id='dt-encoding'>
 ```

 An interesting parameter is the maximum size of the generated file.
-Another parameter we can use is the temperature parameter which takes a number in range (0, 1] (default = 0.5).
-As [karphaty explains](https://github.com/karpathy/char-rnn/blob/master/Readme.md), the temperature is dividing the predicted log probabilities before the Softmax, so lower temperature will cause the model to make more likely, but also more boring and conservative predictions.
+Another important parameter the temperature which takes a number
+ in range (0, 1] (default = 0.5).
+As [karpathy explains](https://github.com/karpathy/char-rnn/blob/master/Readme.md), the temperature is dividing the predicted log probabilities before the Softmax, so lower temperature will cause the model to make more likely, but also more boring and conservative predictions.
 Higher temperatures cause the model to take more chances and increase diversity of results, but at a cost of more mistakes.

+## Generation and testing of XML parsing programs

+Testing and triage of crashes using GDB can be performed using neural-fuzzer.
+For instance, if we want to test two XML parsing implementations libxml2 and expat:

+    $  ./neural-fuzzer.py --max-gen-size 64 0-gen-xml.lstm seeds/ --cmd "/usr/bin/xmllint @@" "/usr/bin/xmlwf @@"

 ### Training